henrik/octopress/source/_posts/2015-10-10-how-to-expect-to-in-elixir.markdown

 Whatever it is, it seems controversial ([1](http://stackoverflow.com/questions/31954796/why-erlang-tuple-module-is-controversial), [2](https://groups.google.com/forum/#!topic/elixir-lang-talk/6EJVEXTszIc)), in large part because it can encourage writing code in an object-oriented style, with "methods" on "instances".

+This post aims to clarify what this syntax is and not to promote its use in general, or the use of `expect(…).to` in particular.
 You be the judge of whether the syntax is worth it.